-When BT rebranded, the whole process was done at pace.
-The new ID was developed and rolled out across the company in 3 months.
-As part of the brand team, I was involved from the initial briefing to executing the ID for launch.
+When BT rebranded itself the whole process was done at pace, from brief to launch was achieved in a little over 3 months.
+As part of the brand team, I worked through the entire process, from pitch to live.

-Taking inspiration from the new BT ID, the typeface was created and refined.
-We worked through each individual character, defining elements such as bowls, counters, tails, spines, terminals and strokes.
+From the initial concepts, the typeface was refined down to a route that worked with the new visual identity.
+We worked through each individual character, refining bowls, counters, tails, spines, terminals and strokes.

-The final typeface has three weights and two widths in roman and oblique.
+The final typeface was delivered in multiple weights, widths and styles.
 Supporting both Latin and Cyrillic characters.

-The previous BT icons had grown inconsistent over time.
-They also didn’t account for interactivity or active states.
-The rebrand gave our team a chance to re-address not only the look of the icons, but how they were used.
+BT’s icons had grown inconsistent over time.
+The rebrand gave a chance to re-address not only the look of the icons but how they were used.

 We started with a small suite of 10 icons to develop their style, deciding on things like line weight, when to use curves and endpoints.

 The icons were designed to feel balanced with our typeface, as usually they’ll be sat next to it.
 We also created ‘active’ states, changing the icon on hover or when selected.

 From this initial set of 10 icons, we developed principles and guidelines, which I used to develop the rest of the icon suite.